 Aabirah smiled her gratefulness before taking her mysterious package off to her tiny bedroom.

-The envelope is opened quickly with a nail once she’s settled herself back against her pillows and the first line makes her mouth fall open in shock.
+The envelope was opened quickly with a nail once she’d settled herself back against her pillows and the first line made her mouth fall open in shock.

-The box is from Daaem.
-The letter was written by Adam and is long, taking up almost a whole page.
+The box was from Daaem.
+The letter, written by Adam, was long, taking up almost a whole page.

 Aabirah, I don’t know if you remember me.
 We’ve only met the once and I don’t know if Daaem’s told you about me yet.
 He’ll never tell you this himself but it needs saying so it falls to me to be the one to say it.
 Daaem is attached to you, to a ridiculous degree.
 He’s been trying to find a way to say goodbye to you ever since you left and I’m helping him only because he can’t seem to let go of this.

 You need to be the one to end things with him.
 You need to make your position clear so that he doesn’t keep hoping.
 Right now, he’s still lying to himself and pretending that he still has a shot.
 If (and this was underlined heavily) he doesn’t, please tell him so.
 Gently.